 Anytime between April and October is generally a good time to trek the track.
 It can get busy though in some of the peak periods like ANZAC Day and Australian school holidays.

-With the right preparation, guides and support team, the trek is very achievable.
-The nine-day itinerary that we have developed gives our team a nice amount of time to cross the track and to take in the extensive military history, cultural and nature experience.
-The itinerary has been developed around suitable days to recover and to lead into the trek from Kokoda to Deniki.
+Withproperright preparation, guides and support team, the trek is very achievable.
+The 9-day itinerary we have developed gives our team a nice amount of time to cross the track and take in the extensive military history, culture, and nature experience.
+The itinerary has been developed around suitable days to recover and lead the walk from Kokoda to DenSignificant.
 Big adventure achievements will never come easy, so there will be some challenges.
-We put a lot of emphasis on pre-training so the trek will be much easier.
-Most of the people that you speak to that didn't cross the track successfully have a common theme, they lacked preparation, were poorly guided, and there was limited to no teamwork during the trek.
+We put a lot of emphasis on pre-training, so the walk will be much easier.
+Most of the people you speak to who didn't cross the track successfully have a common theme; they lacked preparation, were poorly guided, and had limited to no teamwork during the adventure.

 What's the climate like?

-The climate in Papua New Guinea during the main trekking season is humid.
+The climate in Papua New Guinea during the main walking season is humid.
 Temperatures will vary though over the track during the day and at night.
-Temperatures will also vary between the higher altitude and low lying areas, but we accommodated for these changes in the recommended equipment list.
-Rain is also very common given the dense tropical rainforests of Papua New Guinea.
-Rain covers for your day and large pack are essential, as well as a very good poncho that will allow plenty of airflow.
+Temperatures will also vary between the higher altitude and low-lying areas, but we accommodated these changes in the recommended equipment list.
+Rain is also very common, given the dense tropical rainforests of Papua New Guinea.
+Therefore, rain covers for your day and a large pack are essential, as well as a very good poncho allowing plenty of airflow.
 Staying hydrated is one of the most important aspects when operating in the humid and hot conditions of the Kokoda jungle.

 What is the typical day like on the track?

-You will be woken up each day at around 6.00 AM by a staff member.
-You will get dressed and pack for the day's walk, and have your large pack ready for your porter before breakfast, which is usually at 7:00 AM.
+A staff member will wake you up each day at around 6.00 AM.
+You will get dressed, pack for the day's walk, and have your large pack ready for your porter before breakfast, usually at 7:00 AM.
 The support team will pack up your tent.
 The aim will be to leave the campsite and be on the trail by 8:00 AM.
-These times may vary depending on what leg we are completing for the day, potential side treks, weather and team speed or other unforeseen events.
+These times may vary depending on what leg we are completing for the day, potential side trips, weather and team speed or other unforeseen events.
 On the trail, you will carry a small daypack (20-40L weighing around 5kg) with your personal items, water, warm clothing, wet weather gear and camera equipment.
 We will have lunch on the way to the next camp.
 You will be given a lunch pack for the day to carry in your day pack.
-In some cases, your tent and gear will already be set up at the next camp for your arrival.
-Dinner is usually at 6:00 PM, and most trekkers then either read, play cards or head to bed early at around to prepare for the next day's adventure.
+Sometimes, your tent and gear will already be set up at the next camp for your arrival.
+Dinner is usually at 6:00 PM, and most walkers read, play cards or head to bed early to prepare for the next day's adventure.